mtorpey/wooden-ships/4-optional.md

 D. Towing Procedure

 1\.
 Maneuver the towing ship so that its stern is in the hex to which the bow of the ship to be towed is pointing.
-Indicate in the \"log\" that the ships are to be grappled.
+Indicate in the "log" that the ships are to be grappled.

 2\.
 The two ships can be maneuvered together on succeeding turns, the ship being towed moving directly in the wake of the other ship.
 Only one movement plot need be written.

 3\.
-Ungrappling notations in the \"log\" will end the tow.
+Ungrappling notations in the "log" will end the tow.

 [VIII.
 Loss of Rigging]{#hd09 .header}
 --------------------------------------